-Jones will not cycle in central Cardiff
+Carwyn Jones will not cycle in Cardiff

 "I would, if I could do it without traffic next to me, without a bus next to me or without a car next to me," he said.

-A total of £60m is to be spent by 2021 by Welsh ministers on cycling infrastructure including new routes.
+A total of £60m is to be spent over three years by Welsh ministers on cycling infrastructure, including new routes.

 AMs passed a law in 2013 saying councils should provide cycling routes, but there has been criticism over its implementation.